 - If your patient has an active brain implant, please ask your patient to contact the manufacturer of the implant for risk evaluation.

-Noahlink Wireless uses the radiofrequency of 2.4 GHz.
+Noahlink Wireless 2 and Noahlink Wireless use the radiofrequency of 2.4 GHz.
 Disturbances are highly unlikely to happen, especially taking into account the very low power level of the device.
 It should be noted, however, that many consumer electronic devices such as garage door openers and TV remote controls operate at 2.4 GHz.